deepdave007/Slice_Application/README.md

 # Slice_Application
-Original repository for the foodsharing application we plan to develop for the purpose of the Technology Innovation course.
+Original repository for the foodsharing application we plan to develop purposed for the Technology Innovation course.